 - Physical abuse for example when you are punched or shaken

-- Sports that involve contacts such as soccer, boxing, and karate
+- Contact sport such as soccer, boxing and karate

 - Riding horses